 Carolyn: First of all, I just want to talk a little bit about your business.
 Please could you explain the concept behind Technically Simple for someone new to the idea?

 Tim: I launched Technically Simple back in 2003.
-The mission of the company then, and still is, is to support people in organisations who would really benefit from technology.
+The mission of the company then, and still is, is to support people and organisations who would really benefit from technology.
 I think all too often, technology has become a source of stress in our lives, and I set out in my own way to rectify that, to show how technology can be used in very positive ways to relieve stress.

 Carolyn: How did your involvement with OmniFocus help you on your journey as a new entrepreneur?

 Tim: I started using OmniFocus in 2009, after reading David Allen’s Getting Things Done book (GTD).
-OmniFocus was really designed around getting things done, and is a tool that helps to implement the GTD approach.
+OmniFocus was really designed around Getting Things Done, and is a tool that helps to implement the GTD approach.
 When I first started using OmniFocus I wasn’t quite sure how to use it effectively or structure it.
 I went looking for some materials to further my learning.
 There was a really good book that was available at the time, so that definitely helped, but I found there wasn’t any course that I could go do, or training videos to watch, or things like that.

 So I decided to create my own course.
 I offered it here in Vancouver, and I let the Omni Group know about it.
 The Omni Group are the company that develops OmniFocus.
 They said, Oh, can we send a couple of people to Vancouver to film your course and interview you?
 They’re just down the road in Seattle, so it wasn’t too far for them to travel.